shantnu/Path/content/why-the-f-doesnt-god-answer-prayers.md

 The insane ego often attacks itself; it goes crazy with fear and doubt, fighting an imaginary enemy it itself created.
 It is usually this insane ego that prays for help.

 Helping the ego would be like giving a knife to a drug addict in pain.
 The addict will only hurt himself more.
-Read more about this here [ADDL LINK WHEN AVAIL]()
+Read more about this here [The Inner War](/hidden-message-gita-dark-night-soul)

 And so while it may sound painful, sometimes the best way to help a brother/sister in trouble is to let them suffer, to let them realise the madness of the ego that brought them here.
 (See also, [Gift of Suffering](/gift-of-suffering) ).